tigellus/Markdown/3. Management of Shock & Patients under Sedation/2. Management of Patients Receiving Sedation/Management of Patients Receiving Sedation.md

 [WRONG] General anesthesia

 # ~Question 4
-Which finding is NOT expected with the level of Minimal Sedation?
+Which finding is NOT expected for a patient receiving Minimal Sedation?

-[WRONG] Normal response to verbal stimulation
+[WRONG] Normal response to verbal commands
-[WRONG] Airway is patent
+[WRONG] Retains protective airway reflexes
-[WRONG] Spontaneous ventilation
+[WRONG] Cardiopulmonary stability
 [RIGHT] Cardiovascular function may be impaired

 # ~Question 5